gubaruch/Data-mesh-util/README.md

 <img width="376" alt="Screenshot 2021-11-30 at 07 04 24" src="https://user-images.githubusercontent.com/94520103/144072177-f6b15e1d-43cc-47f2-abc3-543e87866271.png">

-then we can sync and copy the datasets to the s3 bucket we created :
+Then we can sync and copy the datasets to the s3 bucket we created :

 `aws s3 sync tlc303datasets s3://<enter-your-s3-bucket-name`

-in the search bar look for *amazon s3* .
+In the search bar look for *amazon s3* .

-in the s3 console find the bucket you had just created .
+In the s3 console find the bucket you had just created .

-verify that directory structure looks as per the below :
+Verify that directory structure looks as per the below :

 <img width="553" alt="image" src="https://user-images.githubusercontent.com/94520103/144072361-81e77366-e57e-4217-90a1-ea2e9f7ab49f.png">

-Run the AWS Glue crawler to discover the schemas and build a glue catalog:
+20. Run the AWS Glue crawler to discover the schemas and build a glue catalog:

 In the search bar type glue and select **AWS Glue**

-click on **Crawlers** under **Data catalog**
+Click on **Crawlers** under **Data catalog**

-click on **Add crawler**
+Click on **Add crawler**

-enter a **Crawler name** and click **next **
+Enter a **Crawler name** and click **next **

-click **next** again
+Click **next** again

-select the s3 path where the datasets for the use cases are located under **include path **
+Select the s3 path where the datasets for the use cases are located under **include path **

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(18).png)

-click **Next **
+Click **Next **

-click **Next**
+Click **Next**

-select **Create an IAM role**
+Select **Create an IAM role**

-enter a name for your Crawler IAM role and click  **Next**
+Enter a name for your Crawler IAM role and click  **Next**

-click **Next**
+Click **Next**

-click on **Add database**
+Click on **Add database**

-enter a **database name** and click **Create **
+Enter a **database name** and click **Create **

-click **Next** and then **Finish**
+Click **Next** and then **Finish**

-your AWS Glue crawler is now ready , click on the checkbox next to the crawler name and then click on **Run Crawler**
+Your AWS Glue crawler is now ready , click on the checkbox next to the crawler name and then click on **Run Crawler**

-the Glue crawler will run for approximately one mintue , and will discover the 3 datasets and create the tables in the glue catalog.
+The Glue crawler will run for approximately one mintue , and will discover the 3 datasets and create the tables in the glue catalog.

-if you go now to to **Tables** under **Databases** and the **Data  Catalog ,** you will see 3 tables that were created by the crawler you can click on each one of them and explore the schema ** **
+If you go now to to **Tables** under **Databases** and the **Data  Catalog ,** you will see 3 tables that were created by the crawler you can click on each one of them and explore the schema ** **

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(19).png)

-once that is done , we have products ready on the producer side that can be shared with the central/Hash account
+Once that is done , we have products ready on the producer side that can be shared with the central/Hash account

-go to the mash account .
+21. Go to the mash account .

-on the mesh account.
+On the mesh account, navigate to the folder `/environment/Data-mesh-util/test/reinvent` on the command line

-we would now run step 1_create_data_product.py ,  where we will copy the glue catalog to the central mesh account from the producer account.
+We would now run step 1_create_data_product.py , where we will copy the glue catalog to the central mesh account from the producer account.

-Navigate to the folder `/environment/Data-mesh-util/test/reinvent` on the command window.

-we need to tell our script what is the glue database_name  and what is the table_regex
+We need to tell our script what is the glue database_name  and what is the table_regex

-you can add those parameters to the Command line similarly to the below :
+You can add those parameters to the Command line similarly to the below :

 Run the following cli command

 `python 1_create_data_product.py --database_name <your database name> --table_regex usecase*`

-the script will start running and executing the relevant tasks.
+The script will start running and executing the relevant tasks.

-once done , you can go to the mesh account , and validate you a database and tables were created in the central catalog :
+Once done , you can go to the mesh account , and validate you a database and tables were created in the central catalog :

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(20).png)

-now that we have central catalog in place , we can run step 2 .
+Now that we have central catalog in place , we can run proceed to the next step.

-step 2 is where the consumer will request access to the data products in the catalog , he will do that by a subscription model
+22. In this step the consumer will request access to the data products in the catalog , he will do that by a subscription model

-asking for specific tables/databases and what type of premissions are required.
+Asking for specific tables/databases and what type of premissions are required.

-in the Cloud9 enviorment go to your termnial tab.
+In the Cloud9 enviorment go to your termnial tab.
+Make sure you are in the folder `/environment/Data-mesh-util/test/reinvent`

-if you try to run it , you will see it will ask for  - - database_name , - -tables ,  - - request_premissions

-now we can enter the relevant command , here is an example of how that should look like :

 in this example we gave only select premisions to the consumer.